insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-05-configurations.md

 5. For [Cloud Supported Applications](/connectors/OLEDB-Credentials/#how-to-add-credentials-for-cloud-integration) the `Credential button` appears along with the other functionality that are attached.
 ![Cloud-AppComponents](/staticfiles/root/media/Cloud-AppComponents.png)

-[Click](/connectors/Overview-of-Connectors/)to view the configuration details of the Connectors.
+[Click](/connectors/Overview-of-Connectors/) to view the configuration details of the Connectors.

 Here you can view the details of the respective buttons [Schema](/configuring%20appseconnect/configurations/#appseconnect-schemaentity),[Adapters](/configuring%20appseconnect/configurations/#adapter),[Function](/configuring%20appseconnect/configurations/#functions) & [Delete](/configuring%20appseconnect/configurations/#delete).